NYULibraries/primo-explore-views/README.md

 ## Other notes

 This package has a loose 'monorepo' structure.
-Resolving dependencies in a monorepo can have difficulties in resolving Node dependencies. `yarn` overcomes these problems using [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/).
+Monorepos can sometimes have difficulties in resolving Node dependencies. `yarn` overcomes these problems using [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/).
 The basic important points are:

-* You only need to run `yarn install` once inside the root directory of the repository.
-All `node_modules` are installed once and resolved in the root directory.
-If different versions of a package are required across repositories, specific versions are installed to the corresponding VIEW subdirectory.
+* The user only need to run `yarn install` once inside the root directory of the repository.
+All `node_modules` are resolved and installed once in the root directory.
+If different versions of a package are required for submodules, a more specific versions is installed to the corresponding subdirectory to override what's present in the root.
-* Using the `workspaces` parameter in `package.json`, yarn knows to look in `custom` for other `package.json` files to resolve dependencies.
+* Using the `workspaces` parameter in `package.json`,`yarn` knows to look in `custom` for other `package.json` files to resolve dependencies.
-* To add dependencies to a specific workspace: `yarn workspaces primo-explore-{view-name} add package-name-1 package-name-2 ...`.
+* To add dependencies to a specific workspace, use the following command: `yarn workspaces primo-explore-{view-name} add package-name-1 package-name-2 ...`.
-* Only a single `yarn.lock` file is generated in the root.
-Keep this file checked in when updating and changing dependencies.
+* Only a single `yarn.lock` file is generated in the root for the entire repository.
+Keep this file checked in when making updates or changes to dependencies.